China's Xi ramps up military spending in face of worried region

 The United States last month said it was concerned that China's maritime claims in the South China Sea were an effort to gain creeping control of oceans in the Asia-Pacific region.

-Japan's chief cabinet secretary, Yoshihide Suga, said China's lack of clarity in its defence policy and spending was a global concern.
+Japan's chief cabinet secretary, Yoshihide Suga, said China's lack of clarity in its defense policy and spending was a global concern.

-David Lo, a spokesman for Taiwan's Defence Ministry, said that while noting the "substantial" spending increase was needed to modernise China's military, much remained hidden.
+David Lo, a spokesman for Taiwan's Defence Ministry, said that while noting the "substantial" spending increase was needed to modernize China's military, much remained hidden.

-"The transparency of China's defence budget has always been questionable, as it is widely seen there are a massive amount of military items hidden," he said.
+"The transparency of China's defense budget has always been questionable, as it is widely seen there are a massive amount of military items hidden," he said.

-China has repeatedly said that the world has nothing to fear from its military spending, which it says is needed for legitimate defensive purposes and to modernise equipment.
+China has repeatedly said that the world has nothing to fear from its military spending, which it says is needed for legitimate defensive purposes and to modernize equipment.

 Fu Ying, a spokeswoman for the parliamentary session, reiterated that policy on Tuesday, saying China was seeking peace through "strength".